There’s a lot of discussion about finding the best file manager app to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

 Even without those features, this is an app I wouldn’t mind paying $2.99 for.
 Throwing them into the mix makes this a no-brainer.

 However, that premium price tag drops FX File Explorer to #2 on this list.
 X-plore offers similar functionality in a free app.

-FX is a close second, but X-plore still takes the top spot.
+FX is easily one of the best file managers for Android TV, but X-plore still takes the top spot.

 - Easy to use navigation

 - Fully customizable theme

 - Robust network file browsing

 - Install APKs, manage or uninstall apps directly from the file manager